Want to know how to get rid of old paint, safely? Here’s 8 EASY & FAST ways to harden paint cans and dry out paint for disposal, quickly!

 How To Dry Paint Cans For Disposal

-So, it doesn’t make much since to try to recycle some mismatched paint by driving so much to do it.
+So, it doesn’t make much since to try to recycle small amounts of some mismatched paint by driving so far to do it.

 Luckily, there are some pretty cheap and easy ways to harden paint for disposal.
-In fact, you probably already have something you can use.
+In fact, you probably already have some of the things you can use to dry up paint.